ads04r/ads04r/README.md

 * Most of my code isn't commented
 * I often edit code on, and push from, a production server

-Frankly, I'm an awful developer.
-But my code runs, and that's the main thing.
+Frankly, I'm an awful software developer.
+But my code (mostly) runs, and that's the main thing.

 <!--
 **ads04r/ads04r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.